Brachydesmus: Description

 This genus includes both small and medium-sized polydesmid millipedes.
 Species in this genus feature little pigmentation or lack pigment altogether.
-The head features abundant bristles and long antennae and is broader than the collum.
+The head is broader than the collum and features abundant bristles and long antennae shaped like clubs.
 The paranota are well developed.
 The posterior corners of the anterior segments are rectangular or truncated, but these corners become more acute on the middle and posterior segments.
-Species may be identified as members of this genus based on the form of their gonopods.

 Species in this genus have only 19 segments as adults (counting the collum, the telson, and the rings in between), one fewer than found in most polydesmid species.
 Accordingly, adults in this genus have two fewer pairs of legs than most polydesmid adults have: Females have only 29 pairs of legs, and males have only 28 pairs of walking legs (excluding the eighth leg pair, which become a pair of gonopods).
 Species in this genus arrive at these lower numbers of legs and segments by going through the first seven stages of teloanamorphosis observed in other polydesmids but reaching maturity one molt earlier, in the seventh stage rather than in an eighth stage, and then mating and dying without another molt.
+Species may be identified as members of this genus based on the form of the gonopod.